- There is no magic average settlement number. Your case depends on your injuries, the other driver’s fault, and what you can prove.

 Will I have to go to court?

 Probably not.
 Most cases settle before trial.
-But having a lawyer who’s ready to take your case to court gives you leverage in negotiations.
+But having a lawyer who is ready to take your case to court gives you the upper hand in negotiations.

 How much does it cost to hire a personal injury lawyer?

 We work on contingency.
-You don’t pay us unless we win.
-Our fee comes out of your settlement—typically 33% to 40%—and we cover case costs upfront.
+You do not pay us unless we win.
+Our fee comes out of your settlement, typically 33% to 40%, and we cover case costs upfront.

 What if I was partly at fault for the accident?

-Colorado’s comparative negligence rule reduces your settlement by your percentage of fault.
-If you’re 30% at fault, your settlement drops by 30%.
-If you’re 50% or more at fault, you can’t recover anything.
+Colorado’s comparative negligence rule (C.R.S.
+13-21-111) reduces your settlement by your percentage of fault.
+If you are 30% at fault, your settlement drops by 30%.
+If you are 50% or more at fault, you cannot recover anything.

 Your own uninsured/underinsured motorist coverage can step in.
-We’ll help you identify every possible source of recovery.
+We will help you identify every possible source of recovery.